FluxML/FluxTraining.jl/docs/callbacks/custom.md

 3. Define what state the callback accesses by implementing [`stateaccess`](#)
 4. (Optionally) define dependencies on other callbacks with [`runafter`](#)

-Let's go through them one at a time by implementing a simple callback that prints something whenever a new epoch starts.
+Let's go through them one at a time by implementing a simple callback that prints something after every batch.

 ### 1. Callback `struct`